mozilla/skywriter/docs/embedding/building.html.markdown

 full-blown, powerful editing environment.
 This is accomplished through plugins.
 The Bespin Embedded package comes in two flavors:

-* Drop-in
+* Drop In
 * Customizable

-With the Drop-in flavor, you get a single .js and a single .css file that you can include on your server simply.
+With the Drop In flavor, you get a single .js and a single .css file that you can include on your server simply.
 You don't need anything else to use it.

 With the Customizable flavor, you are able to tailor which plugins are